 Columns A and B: Enter the Idaho NOL carryover.
 Include Form 56 or a schedule showing the application of the loss.
-Don't include losses from sources that weren't taxable by Idaho or that were incurred before becoming a resident or part-year resident.
+Don't include losses from sources that Idaho doesn't tax or that you incurred before becoming a resident or part-year resident.